Skip to content

 • interface and operation requirements map naturally to security

-• @no-security maps to an explicitly empty security requirement set
+• @http_security maps to an explicitly empty security requirement set

 This RFC does not require a generator to preserve every scheme-specific detail if the target format lacks a direct equivalent.